Jaswanth994/Hakuna-Matata/PHASE_1/README.md

 execute     ----> to execute all the instructions stored in memory

-Finally printing the memory and sorted output in the memory.txt and output.txt respectively
+Finally printing the memory and sorted output in the memory.txt and output.txt respectively.

 ## Date:25/02/2024